Android Too Complicated? This Launcher Will Simplify Your Life

 Wiser Companion App

 Even with Wiser, users may run into snags with Android from time to time.
 Wiser also plans on releasing what they call the Companion app, which will let users support others remotely using their phones.
-The app is currently in closed beta, and I haven’t tried it myself, but if you’re intrigued, you can register for it on the Wiser website.
+The app is currently in closed beta, and I haven’t tried it myself, but if you’re intrigued, you can register for it on the Wiser website (no longer available).

 Android For Everyone!